Please Participate!

 Where is it?

 Surveys take place within established “circles,” each with a 15-mile diameter.
-While the entire state isn’t covered, Michigan has 74 CBC circles.
+While the entire state isn’t covered, Michigan has over 70 CBC circles.
 The circles are subdivided into smaller sections for the teams to canvas.
 Iosco County has two circles, one in the Tawas area, one in Oscoda-AuSable area.
+Tawas was the first circle in the count, back in the early 1970’s.
+The Oscoda circle was added around 2005.

 When is it?

-The CBC takes place in the Tawas area on December 17.
-The Oscoda – AuSable date is December 20.
+The CBC takes place near Christmas and dates are announced closer to the event.
 The count lasts the full day, but you may participate for only a half day.
 People who live within the ‘circle’ may count birds at their feeders on those days as well.

 What can I expect on my first CBC day?